enso-org/enso/docs/libraries/editions.md

 If the `engine-version` is specified in the current edition, it overrides the engine version that was implied from the parent edition.

-If the current edition specifies its packages, they are added to the set of available packages defined by the parent edition.
-If the current edition defines a package that has the same fully qualified name as a package that was already defined in the parent edition, the definition from the current edition takes precedence.
-This is the most important mechanism of extending editions that allows to override package settings.
+If the current edition specifies its libraries, they are added to the set of available libraries defined by the parent edition.
+If the current edition defines a library that has the same fully qualified name as a library that was already defined in the parent edition, the definition from the current edition takes precedence.
+This is the most important mechanism of extending editions that allows to override library settings.

-The packages defined in the current edition can refer to the repositories defined both in the current edition and in the parent.
-However if the current edition defines a repository with the same name as some repository defined in the parent edition, the definition from the current edition takes precedence for the package definitions of the current definition, **but** the package definitions in the parent edition are not affected (they still refer to the definition from the their own edition).
-So you can shadow a repository name, but you cannot override it for packages from the parent edition - instead packages whose repository should be changed must all be overridden in the current edition.
+The libraries defined in the current edition can refer to the repositories defined both in the current edition and in the parent.
+However, if the current edition defines a repository with the same name as some repository defined in the parent edition, the definition from the current edition takes precedence for the package definitions of the current definition, **but** the package definitions in the parent edition are not affected (they still refer to the definition from the their own edition).
+So you can shadow a repository name, but you cannot override it for libraries from the parent edition - instead libraries whose repository should be changed must all be overridden in the current edition.